Originate/nectarine/docs/api/top_level_methods.md

 * `options` - object with the following keys
   * `dependencies` - an object of dependencies to inject into actions.
 See [here](../creating_a_slice.md#actions)

 Returns a store.
-Can be passed as a prop to `Provider` or used directly as needed.
+Can be passed as a prop to `Provider` or used directly.

 ---

 #### `Provider`

-A `React.Component` which accepts a `store` as prop.
+A `React.Component` which accepts a `store` prop.